-The University's responsibility to review all allegations of sexual harassment and sexual misconduct exists regardless of whether that review culminates in additional investigation or goes through the Resolution Process, and exists independently of the criminal justice process.
-The incident will be investigated in a manner that ensures fairness to all parties involved, without bias, and will include measures necessary to provide for the safety of the individual and of the University community.
+The University's responsibility to review all allegations of sexual harassment and sexual misconduct exists regardless of whether that review culminates in additional investigation or goes through the Resolution Process and exists independently of the criminal justice process.
+The incident will be investigated in a manner that ensures fairness to all parties involved, without bias or conflict of interest, and will include measures necessary to provide for the safety of the parties and of the University community.
 In every report of sexual harassment or sexual misconduct, the University will make an immediate assessment of any risk of harm to individuals or to the campus community and will take steps necessary to address those risks.
 The initial review will proceed to the point where a reasonable assessment of the safety of the individual and of the campus community can be made.
-Thereafter, the investigation may continue depending on a variety of factors, such as the request of the Complainant not to proceed and the risk posed to the any individual or the campus community by not proceeding.
-If the Investigation proceeds, the Respondent will be notified, in writing, within five days of the decision to commence a full investigation.
-Both parties will be notified of the outcomes of the Investigation and Determination.
-The University will disclose to the alleged victim of a crime of violence or non-forcible sex offense the report on the results of a University disciplinary proceeding against a student who is the alleged perpetrator.
-If the victim is deceased as a result of such a crime or offense, the next of kin of such a victim will be treated as the victim if requested.
+Thereafter, the investigation may continue depending on a variety of factors, such as the request of the Complainant not to proceed and the risk posed to any individual or the campus community by not proceeding.
+At any point during an investigation, the assessment of risk of harm may be reassessed in light of new information.
+If the Investigation proceeds, the Respondent will be notified, Both parties will be notified of the outcomes of the grievance process.
+The University will disclose to the alleged Complainant of a crime of violence or non-forcible sex offense the report on the results of a University disciplinary proceeding against a person who is the alleged perpetrator.
+If the Complainant is deceased as a result of such a crime or offense, the next of kin will be treated as the Complainant if requested.

-Where the University has received a report of sexual harassment or sexual misconduct, but the Complainant requests that his/her identity remain confidential or that the University not pursue an investigation, the University must balance this request in the context of its responsibility to provide a safe and nondiscriminatory environment for all University community members.
-The University will take all reasonable steps to investigate and respond to the complaint consistent with the request for confidentiality or request not to pursue investigation, but its ability to do so may be limited by the request for confidentiality.
-Under these circumstances, the University will weigh the request for confidentiality against the following factors: the seriousness of the alleged harassment, the respective ages and positions of the Complainant and the Respondent and whether there have been other harassment complaints against the Respondent.
-At all times, the University will seek to respect the request of the Complainant, and where it cannot do so, the University will consult with the Complainant and keep him/her informed about the chosen course of action.
+Where the University has received a report of sexual harassment or sexual misconduct, but the Complainant requests that their identity remain confidential or that the University not pursue an investigation, the University must balance this request in the context of its responsibility to provide a safe and non-discriminatory environment for all University community members.
+The University will take all reasonable steps to investigate and respond to the complaint consistent with the request for confidentiality or request not to pursue an investigation, but its ability to do so may be limited by the request for confidentiality.
+At all times, the University will seek to respect the request of the Complainant, and where it cannot do so, the University will consult with the Complainant and keep them informed about the chosen course of action.

 The University may designate an investigator of its choosing.
 As described in the Privacy and Confidentiality section, all University investigations will respect individual privacy concerns.
-The first step of an investigation will usually be a preliminary interview of the Complainant.
+The first step of an investigation will usually commence after a written complaint is filed by the Complainant with the Title IX Coordinator.
 The University will then seek to collect additional information relevant to the report.
 This may include, but is not limited to, interviewing the Respondent and any other individuals who may have information relevant to the determination, and gathering evidence available.
 An investigation may also include consideration of prior allegations of, or findings of responsibility for, sexual harassment or misconduct by the Respondent.
+The University will hold a hearing with cross examination on written complaints that proceed to a hearing process.
+The hearing will respect individual privacy concerns; however, a Complainant and Respondent, and their advisors who conduct cross examination, will be required to hear and see each other at the time of hearing.